Paul Grayson (cricketer)

 Grayson retired from first-class cricket at the end of the 2005 season, having scored 8,655 runs at 31.70, and taken 136 wickets at 44.39.

 In July 2007, he became the head coach at Essex, having previously played for, and coached, their second XI.
 The Cricketers' Who's Who 2011 stated "Grayson is a progressive coach with sound, modern methods to dealing with today's players.
-Approachable, reasonable, and quietly authoritative, his coaching style leans on his experiences as a Yorkshire player, and latterly as a canny left-arm spinping allrounder with the county he now coaches".
+Approachable, reasonable, and quietly authoritative, his coaching style leans on his experiences as a Yorkshire player, and latterly as a canny left-arm spinning all-rounder with the county he now coaches".
 He often talked on BBC Radio Essex during County Championship and CB40 games.

 Grayson left Essex by mutual consent in August 2015.

 On 30 September 2015 it was announced he would be joining Durham MCC University as their new coach.

 On 3 February 2017, Grayson was appointed as coach of Yorkshire Diamonds, on a two-year contract.
 He later served as a Yorkshire Cricket batting coach between 22 January 2019 and 3 December 2021.

 He is the brother of the former professional footballer and manager, Simon Grayson.

+He now lives in North Yorkshire with his wife, where he works as a sports coach at Aysgarth School.